Phfish1/assembly/readme.md

 Main branch is dedicated to compiling C code to assembly, and walking trough its execution.
 Finished and partially finished descriptions of assembly files generated from C code lies in the `/Docs` Directory

+## Things to learn

+- How are local variables stored on the stack.

+  - A buffer f.eks

+- How does stack overflows work

+- How does a buffer overflow work, stack smashing

+- Stack canaries, what are they and how do they work

+  - Ways to bypass stack canaries
+    - Incremental solving (Guessing)
+    - Stack leaking

+- What is stack leaking

+- Floating point Registers and arithmetics

+  - XMM, SSE, SIMD

+- Wierd datatypes
+  - \_Float128
+  - SCALA vs Vector datatypes

+## Info

 The `.s` assembly files are compiled using:

 ```zsh